elamahpla/FormValidation/readme.md

 ---
 title: "Form Validation"
 ---
-Using Javascript to validate input into forms. regex sucks
+Here I'm using JavaScript (ES5 & ES6) to validate several forms.
+This is another project that's using Bootstrap for minimal styling.